am12179/DGE-analysis-with-RNA-seq/README.md

 separately on each sample.
 Next, I generated a MultiQC report.
 Then, I ran Picard tools NormalizeFasta to strip everything after the transcript id, which is the first identifier in the Fasta header lines for each transcript on both the reference files and reads that were aligned against the reference human transcriptome that I retrieved from the Ensembl website.
-After, I created a Salmon index and then ran Salmon in mappingbased mode using a command appropriate for single-end data.
+After, I created a Salmon index and then ran Salmon in mapping based mode using a command appropriate for single-end data.
 Finally, I conducted a standard analysis of differential gene expression using DESEQ.
 Included in my analysis is a table with the total number of reads and the mapping rate for each sample, the number of statistically significant genes at 0.05 FDR, the number of biologically relevant differentially expressed genes defined using a change in gene expression of two-fold